-The interviewer wants to know that whether you are planning to work longer with the company or not.
-As the company don’t want to fall in the trauma of conducting an interview again after 2 to 3 months, in case you leave the job.
+The interviewer wants to know whether you are planning to work longer with the company or not.
+As the company doesn’t want to fall in the trauma of conducting an interview again after 2 to 3 months, in case you leave the job.

 9. Be ambitious:

 Make him believe that you are serious not only about getting hired to the job but also about achieving your goals.
 This is because interviewers always want to hire job seekers who are serious about the company as well as their career.

 Exhibit your enthusiasm towards getting hired for this job.
 Make it clear that you are very much motivated and excited to get this job right now.

 11. Don’t take too much time to think: